Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 ### Create The Job

-Now that you've uploaded your problem definition to Azure Storage, you can use `CreateJob` to define an Azure Quantum job.
+Now that you've uploaded your QIR program bitcode to Azure Storage, you can use `CreateJob` to define an Azure Quantum job.

 ```C# Snippet:Azure_Quantum_Jobs_CreateJob
 // Submit job